curbengh/curbengh.github.io/README.md

 - Add a [Copy](https://clipboardjs.com/) button to each code block.
 - Removed jQuery, fancyBox, web analytics, comment plugins, donation links and [typo.css](https://github.com/sofish/typo.css).
 - Homepage shows index of posts (same as /archives).

+## Installation

+Refer to [this post](https://curben.netlify.com/2018/09/21/how-to-create-a-hexo-blog/) for more detailed instruction.

 ## License
 The content of this blog is licensed under the [CC-BY-SA license](https://creativecommons.org/licenses/by-sa/4.0/), and the underlying source code used to format and display that content is licensed under the [MIT license](LICENSE.md), unless indicated otherwise.